Give a Beat 2025 Annual Impact Report

 DYD’s “Rooted in Us” Summer Series

 Give a Beat alumni were featured performers in the LA County Department of Youth Development’s Rooted in Us Summer Series, bringing live DJ sets to five neighborhoods across Los Angeles County: Long Beach, the San Fernando Valley, Palmdale, East Los Angeles, and South Los Angeles.
-Alumni DJs geriFree, DMast, and DJ Robi delivered performances that connected with diverse community audiences while expanding their professional experience.
+Alumni DJs geriFree, DMast, and DJ Robi delivered performances that expanded their professional experience while connecting with diverse community audiences.

 Reflecting on the day, geriFree shared,